nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![ViewState2](images/ViewState2.png)

 Step 3.
-The UI now update the change of the selected person and display the current selected person details.
+The UI now updates the view panel to display the newly selected person and their details.

 The sequence diagram below shows how the view operation works:
 ![ViewSequenceDiagram](images/ViewSequenceDiagram.png)